sneha-rautela/R_programming/README.md

 ## Description
 This project is visualization project made using R studio, the data was already available in R studio.
-This project is going to walk you through the species of the iris flower and the relationship between the sepal length, width and petal length, width . libraries used : ggplot, tidyverse dataset : iris
+This project is going to walk you through the species of the iris flower and the relationship between the sepal length, width and petal length, width . libraries used : ggplot, tidyverse and dataset used : iris

 ## Environments used
 R studio